SamsungSAILMontreal/ForestDiffusion/README.md

 Firstly, you should set n_jobs (the number of CPU cores used to parallelize the training of the models) to a reasonable value to prevent out-of-memory errors.
 Let's say you have 16 CPU cores.
 Then n_jobs=16 (or n_jobs=-1, i.e., using all cores) means training 16 models at a time using one core per model.
 It might be better to use a smaller value like n_jobs=4 to train 4 models at a time using 4 cores per model.
 The higher n_jobs is (or when n_jobs=1), the more memory-demanding it will be, which increases the risks of having out-of-memory errors.

+Your dataset must be in numpy format.
+If you have a pandas dataset, you can convert using ```dataset_numpy = dataset.to_numpy()```.
+The dataset can contain missing values.

-Examples to generate new samples given your dataset (can contain missing values):
+Examples to generate new samples given your dataset:

 ```
 from ForestDiffusion import ForestDiffusionModel